-Lori Patrick has made her living as a professional editor since 2001.
+Lori Brown has made her living as a professional editor since 2001.

 Lori has good literary instincts and an excellent ear, a solid grounding in grammar and punctuation, a strong sense of syntax, and a deep feeling for the rhythm of writing.
 She's one of those hopeless nerds who likes reading the dictionary.
 She is a passionate believer in the serial comma.
 She knows the rules and when she doesn’t, she looks them up.
 Sometimes she uses sentence fragments or begins sentences with And–or both.
 She has even been known to end a sentence with a preposition because sometimes, a preposition is the best thing to end a sentence with.
 But the most important thing for clients to understand is her bone-deep conviction that your book is your creation, not hers.
 She is absolutely adamant about preserving the author’s voice and intent.

 Writing is important.
 Lori believes that good writing can change a life—or change the world.
 She also believes that every writer needs a good editor—even great writers.
 Even editors need editors.
 Because good editing makes good writing better.
 One red-penciled word at a time.

 "… getting a misspelled word past her is like trying to throw a pork chop past a wolf." — Dale Cramer, Author

 "Lori is like a warm, snuggly blanket of safety on a cold winter’s night." — Lisa Norman, Heart Ally Books

 "… her command of her profession, attention to detail, and admirable work ethic combine to create the best kind of collaborator. " — Elizabeth Perry Spalding, 21 Skye Design

 "…a godsend in building my new business, giving me confidence in a no-nonsense, reliable, and honest copyediting resource for my book projects." — John H. Clark IV, Old Stone Press

 "…best of all, she’s lots of FUN!"— Nancy Heinonen, Crescent Hill Books